AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-notices-and-recommendations.md

 >
 >Please review and, if appropriate, update the default and specific typology rules in Adobe Campaign before making changes here to ensure that such changes are correctly applied to all outgoing communications.
 For example, please be sure that any mappings to opt-out preferences accurately reflect the intent/communication choices of the recipient and do not inadvertently discontinue the delivery of relationship or transactional messages such as customer order confirmations.

-If your selected the bi-directional or Campaign to Dynamics 365 opt-out configuration, Campaign opt-out data will be periodically exported via workflow to your Campaign SFTP storage area (see "Campaign SFTP Usage below").
+If your selected the bidirectional or Campaign to Dynamics 365 opt-out configuration, Campaign opt-out data will be periodically exported via workflow to your Campaign SFTP storage area (see "Campaign SFTP Usage below").
 In the event that your Campaign opt-out workflows stops running, you will need to manually restart as soon as possible to reduce the possibility of missed opt-out syncs.

 ## Campaign SFTP Usage